Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

-where the integer coefficients $C_{i,j}\in \N_{\geq 1}$ are combinatorially determined by Fa\`{a} di Bruno's formula for the ``higher-order chain rule'' \cite{jacobs2014stare} and are therefore independent of $B$.
-We choose $B$ sufficiently small that its diameter is less than one, and we note that there exists a constant $N_0$ such that
+where the integer coefficients $C_{i,j}\in \N_{\geq 1}$ are combinatorially determined by Fa\`{a} di Bruno's formula for the ``higher-order chain rule'' and are therefore independent of $B$.\footnote{The ``higher-order chain rule,'' also known as Fa\`{a} di Bruno's formula, gives a general expression for higher-order derivatives of the composition of two functions (see \cite{jacobs2014stare} for an exposition).} We choose $B$ sufficiently small that its diameter is less than $1$ and note that, by continuity and compactness of $\{\norm{x}\leq 1\}$ and the fact that $F\in \CLKA$, there exists a constant $N_0 > 0$ such that\footnote{Since we have not yet chosen $B$ (other than stipulating that its diameter be smaller than $1$), to avoid circular reasoning we are using $\{\norm{x}\leq 1\}$ in place of $B$ in \eqref{eq:fa-di-sum-bound} to make clear that the estimate holds for \emph{all} closed balls $B\subset \{\norm{x}\leq 1\}$ centered at $0$.}

 Using \eqref{eq:norm-k-minus-one-bound} and \eqref{eq:fa-di-sum-bound} to bound the sum in \eqref{eq:existence-k-der-estimate}, it follows that